-The value in use is based on cash flows expected to be generated by the projected oil and natural gas production profiles up to the expiration of the licence agreement.
+The value-in-use is based on cash flows expected to be generated by the projected oil and natural gas production profiles up to the expiration of the licence agreement.
 Key assumptions used for the value-in-use calculations are as follows:

 - revenues were derived using projected production and future prices.
-This data was obtained from market experts (See Note 5(b)); - direct operating costs were projected based on past experience and available historical data on lifting costs; - the time horizon used for the valuation of the reserves was 50 years as this represents Management's estimation of the economic productive life of the field at current rates of extraction; - supplemental petroleum taxes and other levies on production volumes were calculated at prevailing rates; - the cash flow beyond the 5 year period were extrapolated using projections based on constant prices and constant costs;
+This data was obtained from market experts (See Note 5(b)); - direct operating costs were projected based on past experience and available historical data on lifting costs; - the time horizon used for the valuation of the reserves was 60 years as this represents Management's estimation of the economic productive life of the field at current rates of extraction; - supplemental petroleum taxes and other levies on production volumes were calculated at prevailing rates; - the cash flow beyond the 5-year period were extrapolated using projections based on constant prices and constant costs;

-No impairment losses were recognised in the year ended September 30, 2011 (2010: \$2,525), however, the Group recorded a reversal of previously recognised impairment charges of \$53,541 (2010: \$22,764) with respect to four cash generating units.
+No impairment losses were recognised in the years ended 2012 September 30 and 2011 September 30, however, the Group recorded a reversal of previously recognised impairment charges of \$18,604 (2011: \$53,541) with respect to two (2) cash generating units.
 It is estimated that an increase in the cost of capital by 5% would not cause the carrying amount to exceed the recoverable amount.